Stuart Gitlow: Biography

 Gitlow was born on November 29, 1962.
 Following completion of his bachelor of science degree from the Massachusetts Institute of Technology, he earned an M.D. from Mount Sinai School of Medicine, a Master of Public Health degree from the University of Pittsburgh and Master of Business Administration degree from the University of Rhode Island.
-His psychiatric and public health training were at the University of Pittsburgh Medical Center and Harvard University for his forensic fellowship.
+His psychiatric and public health training was completed at the University of Pittsburgh Medical Center and Harvard University for his forensic fellowship.

 Gitlow was a medical expert to the Social Security Department's Office of Hearings Operations, President of the American Society of Addiction Medicine, American Society of Addiction Medicine delegate to the American Medical Association, and Chair of the American Medical Association Council on Science and Public Health.

 According to the Centers for Medicare and Medicaid Services, Gitlow has received more than US $65,000 in funding since 2013.
 This includes more than US $16,000 in consulting payments from Janssen Pharmaceuticals, a subsidiary of Johnson & Johnson.
 He has also received more than $43,000 in fees for consulting with multiple pharmaceutical firms including Kaleo, Inc, Reckitt Benckiser, and Orexo.